healthchecks/healthchecks/templates/docs/http_api.md

 100 bytes, and ignore the remaining 23.
 The client can use this header to decide how much data to send in the request bodies of subsequent requests.

+### Query Parameters

+rid=&lt;uuid&gt;
+:   Optional, specifies a run ID of this ping.
+If run ID is specified,
+    SITE_NAME uses it to match the correct corresponding completion ping for this ping, and calculate an accurate duration.
+The value must be a client-picked UUID in the canonical textual representation.

+    Example: `rid=123e4567-e89b-12d3-a456-426614174000`.

 ### Response Codes

 200 OK